 My drawings express personal feelings in response to subjects that fascinate me.
 What attracts me most when looking for what to draw is character and mood.
 People and animals are an obvious choice, but trees and rocks, buildings and places offer plenty of both too.
 Capturing that is more interesting for me than rendering the appearance.
 I leave it to the viewer to interpret my creations as they see them and am always interested to hear their stories.

-My all time favorite subjects and long time love are horses, everything else comes after them: animals and the natural world in general, people, everyday items.
+My all-time favorite subjects are horses, everything else comes after them: animals and the natural world in general, people, everyday items.
 Funny how preferences change.
-It was all people, specifically portraits, in the beginning.
-I used to ride horses when I was young, but when riding came to an end, drawing became the next best way to feel connected to those wonderful creatures.
+At one time, it was all people, specifically portraits, and it felt like a choice for life.
+I used to ride horses then, but eventually riding came to an end, and drawing became the next best way to feel connected to those wonderful creatures.

 Photos and sketches serve me as a reference, and sometimes I use plenty of them for a single piece.
 I work with many layers of color all over the paper, adding and blending strokes wherever I feel they are necessary until the whole piece is nearing completion.
 It’s easier to start working than to stop, but when I feel that the drawing is breathing, I only make a few more small adjustments and then leave it as is.

 I start all my pieces as a loose drawing on sketch paper.
 The flimsy paper that does not leave much room for going back and forth helps to focus, or I would keep fidgeting with a sketch forever.
 As soon as all parts of the drawing look right, I transfer the drawing to the final piece of paper, canvas, or wood and build the drawing up from there.
 It works for all media I use now – from colored pencil and graphite to mixed media.